 In fact, Josh was living high – in every sense of the word – buying his girlfriend expensive gifts and spending weekends in high-end hotels in New York.
-Like Zetterberg and Michael Getzler, Josh also had an easy social circle and an open invitation to parties.
+Like Michael Getzler, Josh also had an easy social circle and an open invitation to parties.

 The Story of a Former Pot Dealer

 For Getzler, dealing seems to have fulfilled Santa Clause aspirations.
 In an anonymous Op Ed, imputed to Getzler by campus cognoscenti, the author speaks with elation of his man-on-campus status:

 “… jaded seniors, GS students, [student council] members, resident advisors, Spectator writers, a couple of my own TAs, and probably someone from every sizable demographic on campus—they have all come to me in the last few days for their various fixes.
 And I love every second of it….
 I find something so fulfilling and exciting in being the person that people rely on for fun.”